-I’m the programme director for the national retraining scheme – a project to set up a new service for adults in low-skilled work to retrain and find new jobs.
-And this is my first post about the scheme!
+The National Retraining Scheme is a project to set up a new service for adults in low-skilled work, so they can retrain and find new and better jobs.

 Work is changing

-Technology is advancing ever further into our lives and changing the society we live and work in.
-Some estimates say that up to one in 3 jobs could be significantly affected as employers start using new technologies that reduce demand for more routine tasks.
+Technology is advancing further into our lives and changing the society we live and work in.
+Some estimates say that up to 1 in 3 jobs could be significantly affected as employers start using new technologies that reduce demand for more routine tasks.

 The people in these jobs are less likely to have been to university or to have achieved higher vocational qualifications.
 They’re likely to be the people least able to find new and better jobs.

 We think there’s a need for a retraining scheme that will help those people learn new skills and find a new job.

 Governments have tried many schemes like this in the past, and not all of them have been successful.
 We want to make sure that this scheme works, so we’re doing things differently.
 We’re focusing on first understanding, and then meeting, the needs of the people and businesses who will use it.

 Our research to date shows that the people who find themselves needing to retrain or learn new skills are likely to lack confidence, time, money or the motivation to start.

 These people may have busy working and family lives that leave little space to go back to college.
 They may have poor digital skills, making it harder to use online learning services.
 They may not know what opportunities are available to them in their local area, and they may not be able to judge what skills they already have - and how they could apply them in a different role.

 Trying to change career part-way through your working life is hard, even frightening.
 Especially when other people depend on you.